Embracing our diversity and common humanity as one country

 As a poet, public speaker, teacher and memoirist, Richard Blanco touches the hearts of his audiences as he shares his poetry across the country and the world.
 Through his transformative words, Blanco helps us to see beyond our differences and reconnect with each other through our shared experiences.
 His most recent book of poems, “How to Love a Country,” examines both our nation’s past and present injustices, celebrates our ideals and asserts that America could be place where all narratives will come together as one.

 12:30 - 2 p.m. – presentation with Q&A

-This event is free and open to the community; however, tickets are required.
-Once you've secured tickets, a link to the live event (via Zoom) will be sent to your email address.
+This event is free and open to the community; however, pre-registration is required.
+Please register by October 18 at 11:59 p.m.
+Once you've secured your seat(s), a link to the live event will be emailed to you on October 19.
+To help us track the number of participants in attendance, indicate the number of people in your party by selecting the appropriate quantity (QTY).

 We invite you to share your own original poems or song lyrics and accompanying music about your experiences and sense of belonging in this country.